Hotspot Shield VPN Accused of Violating Privacy Claims

 As we see with many free services, there is no guarantee that your information is safe when using a free VPN service.
 Until the FTC can confirm these allegations, we must take precautions while choosing a VPN.

 We recommend using a paid VPN service that has been tested to secure your privacy and data.
-Our top VPNs have reviews from thousands of users and typically include a discount or money-back guarantee.
+Our top VPNs have reviews from thousands of users and typically include a discount or money-back guarantee, and many of them offer amazing discounts.
 However, if you’re still set on using a free VPN proxy service, this list includes the most secure and reliable ones.